VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Discussion

-As an emerging field, context engineering continues to evolve rapidly~\cite{mei2025surveycontextengineering}.
-Future conversational AI systems will grow increasingly complex, integrating multi-modal capabilities, richer tools to interact with the environment~\cite{2025anthropic_mcp_intro}, memory modules that capture short-term and personalized context~\cite{zhang0225agent_memory}, and multi-agent orchestration for self-evaluation or advanced reasoning~\cite{Sapkota2026AgentTaxonomy}.
-These mechanisms introduce additional intermediate steps in the generative process and expand the types of contextual data collected with fully autonomous approaches.
+This design decision makes VizCopilot overwhelming at first encounter.
+Our research prototype incorporates intricate mechanisms that are rarely seen in enterprise products, such as a progressive visualization panel, and the coordination between the visualization and chat panel.
+Consequently, VizCopilot may suffer from low discoverability without guided orientation.

-With this growing complexity, systems become more brittle and demand sophisticated diagnostic methods.
-For example, VizCopilot revealed that the AI consistently mistakes employees with duplicate names as one person (\autoref{fig: duplicate_names}), an error that is simple and consequential yet unlikely to be discovered with benchmarks and quantitative metrics.
-While the context visualization in VizCopilot is primarily designed for end users, it can also be adapted to support the debugging needs of chatbot system developers.
-Visual analytics has a long history of assisting model developers in machine learning tasks~\cite{wang2019atmseer}, including hyperparameter tuning and model selection~\cite{kahng2025LLM_comparator}, as well as explainable AI~\cite{chatzimparmpasVA_for_XAI}.
-Looking ahead, tailored visual analytics tools such as LangGraph Studio~\cite{langgraphstudio2024} are expected to play an increasingly critical role in the diagnosis and debugging of complex AI systems.
+We view this as a trade-off between immediate usability and the long-term goal of fostering appropriate reliance.
+We believe that immediate usability can be improved through well-designed onboarding support, and that further opportunities exist to enhance usability by integrating familiar search-oriented interactions into the visualization panel, such as search bars and metadata filters that enterprise users already recognize from existing tools.
+Although a visualization interface may impose a higher initial learning cost, it can help users develop more effective cognitive strategies that foster appropriate reliance on AI chatbots.
+Future research can further explore this trade-off.

-\subsubsection{Sustainable human-AI collaboration}
+\subsection{Sustainable human-AI collaboration}

-VizCopilot demonstrates the advantage of augmenting human capability rather than automating it~\cite{heer2019sharedrepresentation}.
+VizCopilot speaks to the advantage of augmenting human capability rather than automating it~\cite{heer2019sharedrepresentation}.
 Once past the initial learning curve, users gradually develop a ``data sense'' of their work-related information, akin to the data hunches on uncertainty observed in prior studies~\cite{Lin2023data_hunches}.
-This capability enables them to effortlessly navigate and locate task-relevant contexts while identifying misaligned ones, thereby empowering higher agency in AI supports.
+This capability enables them to navigate and locate task-relevant contexts while identifying misaligned ones, thereby empowering higher agency.